voice over ipSome Enterprise level telecom executives debate the topic:

 I have 85,000 TDM lines that would disagree with that well known vendor.
 That said over the next 5 years, I’d bet that we migrate some to IP for those that actually NEED the functionality.
 Or better yet, if IP telephony becomes more cost effective than what we already have.

-We are right in the middle of selecting our VoIP platform for migration of our 15,000 handsets, so this is right in front of me.
+We are right in the middle of selecting the VoIP platform for migration of our 15,000 handsets, so this is right in front of me.
 I think the message he was trying to send was that in terms of further development, the platform is dead.
-Obviously we can get support for the old gear for some time into the future, but the industry is not putting money into developing the old systems.
+Obviously, we can get support for the old gear for some time in the future, but the industry is not putting money into developing the old systems.

 It’s true that the switch manufacturers are not investing at all in TDM, but AT&T has just come out with a bolt on UC product for Centrex.
 Not sure if they developed it completely internally or with 3rd parties.